judeavery/CS4372Assignment4/README.md

 Project Overview

-This project uses a pretrained Transformer model from the Hugging Face transformers library to perform machine translation (English → Spanish) on text from a public domain book hosted on Project Gutenberg.
+This project uses a pretrained Transformer model from the Hugging Face transformers library to perform machine translation (English to Spanish) on text from a public domain book hosted on Project Gutenberg.
 The goal is to apply a modern encoder–decoder Transformer to real-world text, explore how different hyperparameters affect the output, and evaluate translation quality using BLEU.

 Task: Machine Translation (EN → ES)